← Back to blog

 It doesn't mean becoming a front-end engineer.
 It means being able to:

-The Prototype that Becomes Production Code
+The Prototype that Becomes the Spec

 When you build a prototype in React with a real design system, the gap between "design" and "shipped" collapses dramatically.